ultralytics/ultralytics/docs/en/yolov5/tutorials/train_custom_data.md

 ---
 comments: true
-description: Learn how to train your data on custom datasets using YOLOv5.
-Simple and updated guide on collection and organization of images, labelling, model training and deployment.
+description: Learn how to train YOLOv5 on your own custom datasets with easy-to-follow steps.
+Detailed guide on dataset preparation, model selection, and training process.
-keywords: YOLOv5, train on custom dataset, image collection, model training, object detection, image labelling, Ultralytics, PyTorch, machine learning
+keywords: YOLOv5, custom dataset, model training, object detection, machine learning, AI, YOLO model, PyTorch, dataset preparation
 ---

 📚 This guide explains how to train your own **custom dataset** with [YOLOv5](https://github.com/ultralytics/yolov5) 🚀.